Local-global principles for constant reductive groups over semi-global fields: Local-global principles for monotonic trees

-The next result is an analog of Theorem~7.3 of \cite{CHHKPS}, where the group was required to be a torus.
-Recall the definition of a ``monotonic tree'' from just after the proof of Theorem~\ref{equalshas}, and also recall that whether this property holds for the reduction graph of a normal crossings model of a semi-global field $F$ is independent of the choice of the model $\XX$ and finite set $\PP$ (Remark~\ref{tree independent}).
+The next result is an analogue of Theorem~7.3 of \cite{CHHKPS}, where the group was required to be a torus.
+Recall the definition of a ``monotonic tree'' from the beginning of Subsection~\ref{subsec mono}, and also recall that whether this property holds for the reduction graph of a normal crossings model of a semi-global field $F$ is independent of the choice of the model $\XX$ and finite set $\PP$ (Remark~\ref{tree independent}).

 \begin{thm} Let $\XX$ be a normal crossings model of a semi-global field $F$ over a complete discrete valuation ring $R$.
 Assume that the closed fiber of $\XX$ is reduced and that the associated reduction graph $\Gamma$ is a monotonic tree.
 If $G$ is any reductive group over $R$ such that $\mu(G)$ is \'etale, then $\Sha(F,G)=1$. \end{thm}